Week 37 of Pregnancy

 Baby this week

-• Lungs are nearly mature and ready for breathing air
+• Lungs are nearly fully mature and ready for breathing air

 You this week

-• Pelvic pressure and heaviness as baby drops lower
+• Increased pressure and heaviness in the pelvis and lower back

 This week's tips